Wisconsin Republican leaders at odds over local government aid bill, putting it at risk

 MADISON, Wis.
 (AP) — Wisconsin Senate and Assembly Republicans are at odds over a key ingredient of a proposal long sought after by local governments, first responders and others that would significantly boost state aid to pay for essential services.

-But Republican Senate Majority Leader Devin LeMahieu told The Associated Press on Thursday that the Senate will likely remove that provision, and make other unspecified changes, when it votes on the bill, likely in early June.
+But Republican Senate Majority Leader Devin LeMahieu said Thursday that the Senate will likely remove that provision, and make other unspecified changes, when it votes on the bill, likely in early June.

 The Senate and Assembly must approve the same bill before it would go to Democratic Gov. Tony Evers, who on Wednesday said he was confident that a bipartisan compromise could be reached.

-But Vos told the AP that the Assembly would not pass a bill that does away with the vote requirement for Milwaukee.
+But Vos told The Associated Press that the Assembly would not pass a bill that does away with the vote requirement for Milwaukee.

 “That could unfortunately kill the bill and all of our good work,” Vos said.
 “Requiring voter approval for enacting a new tax, which was included in the original Evers proposal, should not be all that controversial.”